DOI-USGS/sfrmaker/README.md

                     fix_comids.txt      # list of comids with two or more sets of endpoints.
 These are usually segments that meander out of and then back into the grid.

 ##### 3) manually delete flowlines and corresponding gridcell polygons
 for segments that have multiple starts/ends (e.g. those that meander out of the grid and back in).
 These should be deleted from river_explode.shp.

-Then, both river_cells.shp and the original flowlines (in the Flowlines_unclipped variable of the input file) should be clipped to river_cells.shp.
-After these deletions, rerun AssignRiverElev.py.
-It's a good idea to retain a copy of fix_comids.txt (from this initial run of AssignRiverElev.py) to be able to investigate specific cases again after the rerun.
+##### 4) run CleanupRiverCells.py,
+which trims down the river cells shapefiles to reflect the deletiosn that were made in the previous step deleting COMIDs from river_explode.shp
+This also makes a backup copy of fix\_comids.txt --> fix\_comids\_backup.txt which can be used to inspect the results of rerunning AssignRiverElev.py

+##### 4a) Rerun AssignRiverElev.py
+Rerun and go through any fix\_comids until fix\_comids.txt returns an empty file.

-##### 4) run intersect.py
+##### 5) run intersect.py

      Inputs:
           - flowlines clipped from previous step